DevOps in Insurance Industry: Challenges & Real Success Stories

 If the benefits of DevOps are so essential and tangible, why is it not more popular?
 There are 3 main reasons:

 - Longevity.
-DevOps adoption is a part of the bigger process of , aimed at improving all aspects of the company operations and business processes.
+DevOps adoption is a part of the bigger process of digital transformation, aimed at improving all aspects of the company operations and business processes.
 It cannot happen overnight and it cannot be bought through acquisition of some fancy DevOps platform.
 The company must transform its organizational structure, and operational DNA, not to mention altering the culture of software delivery and IT operations.
 This is a lengthy process that can succeed only with the wholehearted support from all the managerial staff — all the way up from the grassroot initiatives to the C-suite.

 - Complexity.
 The learning curve for certain DevOps tools like Kubernetes and Terraform is quite steep.
 Mastering them is plain impossible without certain level of experience with cloud architecture, infrastructure management processes and understanding the principle of immutable Infrastructure as Code (IaC).IaC means that instead of repairing the error that prevents the normal server operations, it’s better to delete the environment and build it anew, with a couple of CLI commands.
-The incident logs help understand the cause of the issue, IaC helps minimize the downtime and employing the allows to avoid the downtime altogether.
+The incident logs help understand the cause of the issue, IaC helps minimize the downtime and employing the predictive analytics in DevOps allows to avoid the downtime altogether.
 However, such level of DevOps expertise is seldom available on the job market, so building an in-house DevOps team is a daunting and complex task.

 However, despite all the challenges above, a successful DevOps implementation helps insurance companies significantly decrease the time to market for their offers, ensure operational resilience and optimize their infrastructure, while lowering the expenses.